robinhood-suite/robinhood4/README.rst

 CLI
 ---

-What is all the fuss about RobinHood URIs then?
+What is all the fuss with RobinHood URIs then?
 Well they are integral to rbh-sync's command line interface. [#]_

 Much like rsync, rbh-sync takes two arguments, both of which are URIs::